 Then there was an exam requirement, which had to be written in person.
 Again, with God's help I successfully got over that hurdle with apparently one of the highest scores they'd ever seen.

 We sold our house in Edmonton and moved to Calgary so I could start school, using what we made on the house towards school tuition.

 I immensely enjoyed this new education, and worked hard to learn everything I could.
 Unfortunately, two thirds of the way through the course, the school itself went bankrupt!
 E&Y, the company that handled the bankruptcy, kept 3 of the 9 schools across Canada open and running so all the existing students could finish their schooling so long as they temporarily moved to those cities which still had schools open.
 So I ended up wrapping up my schooling in Vancouver that fall and, with God's help, was awarded the 'School Spirit' award for my class.

 My schooling wrapped up in the fall of 2001, which was in the middle of the first major 'dot bomb' of the tech market.
 No one wanted to invest money in software and technology after Nortel and other large .coms had gone belly-up that year.
 Unlike my brother's easy road to work after school, I was did not find a full-time software job until 10 months later.

 Those were the longest 10 months of my life, with a 3 year old and a pregnant wife depending on me.
 I questioned God, sometimes bitterly, during that time.
-I struggled in my relationship with Him, my expectations of how He would/should provide, and issues I had with entitlement during that time.
+I struggled in my relationship with Him, my expectations of how He would/should provide, and issues I had with entitlement in that season.
 It took me years to get over some of the feelings of abandonment and hurt I experienced.
 That said, 10 months later, when it seemed there were no software jobs out there for unexperienced junior software developers, I got a phone call and an interview with a large software consulting firm in Calgary called CGI.
 Here's an excerpt from my journal some time later...

 Aug.
 20, 2002